Workiva/w_module/README.md

 Method           | Description
 ---------------- | ---------------------------------
 `onLoad`         | Executing during the module's `load` logic.
 Custom logic for initializing child modules, service access, event listeners, etc. should be implemented here.
 Deferred module loading behavior can also be hidden from consumers via this method.
+`onSuspend`      | Executed during the module's `suspend` logic.
+This method should be used to modify module behavior while suspended.
+`onResume`       | Executed during the module's `resume` logic.
+This method should be used to put the module back into its normal mode of operation.
 `onShouldUnload` | Executed during the module's `shouldUnload` logic.
 Custom logic that blocks module unloading under certain conditions should be implemented here.
 `onUnload`       | Executed during the module's `unload` logic.
 Custom module clean up logic should be implemented here.
 Unfortunately, the nature of web browsers is such that module `unload` logic is not guaranteed to be executed under all conditions (browser or tab close), so mission critical logic should not reside here.